ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 to use QUIC DATAGRAM frames when the application protocol running over QUIC is HTTP/3 {{!H3=I-D.ietf-quic-http}}.
 It defines logical flows identified by a non-negative integer that are present at the start of the DATAGRAM frame payload.
-Flows are associated with HTTP messages using the Datagram-Flow-Id header field, allowing endpoints to match unreliable DATAGRAMS frames to the HTTP messages that they are related to.
+Flows are associated with QUIC streams using the REGISTER_DATAGRAM_FLOW_ID HTTP/3 frame, allowing endpoints to match unreliable DATAGRAMS frames to the HTTP messages that they are related to.

 This design mimics the use of Stream Types in HTTP/3, which provide a